QuTech-Delft/qx-simulator/docs/index.md

 It produces one of the following results:

 - A simulation result: a quantum state and, optionally, a list of measurements.
 - An error.
-In case the input program was malformed or the simulation failed.
+In case of an invalid input program or failed simulation.

 It can be used: